wenckerm1lder/Rgstry-roof/README.md

 Argument `--name` (or `-n`) can be used to check updates for single tool, and exclusive argument `--only-updates` or `-u` can be used to show only tools where there are updates available.

-It should be noted, that tool is not able to directly tell, if there is update available.
+It should be noted, that tool is not able to directly tell, if there is actually newer version available.
 It only detects deviations.

 They ways how versions are marked in global level, are varying too much.
 However tool is very good at detecting same versions, even if they are marked bit differently.